OraOpenSource/apex-nitro/README.md

 [*Having problems on Mac OS?*](/docs/macOS.md) [*Having problems on Linux?*](/docs/linux.md)

-## Setup
+## APEX Setup
-[See documentation](/docs/setup.md) to choose the most appropriate option for your project.
+[See documentation](/docs/setup.md) as you have to make one small modification to your APEX application.

-*Coming from APEX Front-End Boost?
-Make sure to review the setup, as some options have changed.*

 ## Project Configuration
+Before you can use APEX Nitro, execute the command below to configure your project.

 ```
 apex-nitro config <project>
 ```

-Before you can use APEX Nitro, execute the command above and follow the steps to configure your project.

 ## Run
 ```